-116. The Trial Chamber ordered collective reparations for the consequential economic loss suffered by the community of Timbuktu, which may include "a 'microcredit system' that would assist the population to generate income, or other cash assistance programmes to restore some of Timbuktu's lost economic activity".143 The Trial Chamber approved activities intended at enhancing the economic resilience of the community of Timbuktu, specifically, improving revenue of victims from economic activities, including agriculture, trade, services, small and light industry and handicrafts.144 Lastly, the Trial Chamber instructed the Trust Fund to make efforts to take into account residents from Timbuktu [REDACTED] as a consequence of the Crime.145
+116. The Trial Chamber ordered collective reparations for the consequential economic loss suffered by the community of Timbuktu, which may include "a 'microcredit system' that would assist the population to generate income, or other cash assistance programmes to restore some of Timbuktu's lost economic activity".
+The Trial Chamber approved activities intended at enhancing the economic resilience of the community of Timbuktu, specifically, improving revenue of victims from economic activities, including agriculture, trade, services, small and light industry and handicrafts.
+Lastly, the Trial Chamber instructed the Trust Fund to make efforts to take into account residents from Timbuktu displaced to Bamako as a consequence of the Crime.
+Assistance programmes to restore a specifically, including agriculture, trade, services, small and light industry and handicrafts.